You are here

 Monitors behavior of residents; keeps tracking system of resident’s negative and/or positive behavior; serves as go-between with counselors and residents; acts as a role model;

-Sorts and checks incoming mail for contraband; checks packages brought for youth on visitors day; checks for authorized visitors; monitors visitors;
+Assists with sorting and checking of incoming mail for contraband; checking packages brought for youth on visitor’s day; checking for authorized visitors; monitors visitors;

 Knowledge and Abilities